ankitkumarhello20/ankitkumarhello20/README.md

 ### Hi there , I'm Ankit kumar 👋

 ## I'm a Developer , Learner
-- 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Do great in competitive programming
+- 🥅 Think, plan and Design
-- ⚡ Mastering dev is my current goal
+- ⚡  Designing and Architecting
 - 🔭 Eager to learn

 <p>